 In 2021, tuition for full-time students at Morris College was $13,890 a year.

-Morris College is a private, religious institution, so it has the same tuition for residents of South Carolina as it does for residents from other states.
+Morris College is a private, religious institution, so it has the same tuition for students from South Carolina as it does for residents from other states.

-Room and board at Morris College is $7,016 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Morris College is $7,016 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining halls.

 |Room and Board||$7,016|